CESNET/metacentrum-user-docs/docs/software/sw-list/amber.md

 [Amber](http://ambermd.org/) is a set of molecular mechanical force fields for the simulation of biomolecules.

-Program package contains cca 50 programs, which cover wide spectrum of computational chemistry.
-Main programs are following Amber modules:
+The program package contains cca 50 programs, which cover a wide spectrum of computational chemistry.
+The main programs are the following Amber modules:

 **sander**